Algorithmic aspects of arithmetical structures: Abstract

 \section{Abstract}

-Arithmetical structures on graphs were first mentioned in~\cite{Lorenzini89} by D. Lorenzini.
-Later in \cite{arithmetical} they were further studied on square non-negative integer matrices.
+Arithmetical structures on graphs were first introduced in~\cite{Lorenzini89}.
+Later in~\cite{arithmetical} they were further studied in the setting of square non-negative integer matrices.
 In both cases, necessary and sufficient conditions for the finiteness of the set of arithmetical structures were given.
-Therefore, it is natural to ask for an algorithm that compute them.